teamleaderleo/simple-email-filter/README.md

 ## How It Works

 1. EventBridge triggers Lambda function every 15 minutes
-2. Lambda retrieves cached auth token from Parameter Store
+2. Lambda retrieves cached auth token from DynamoDB
 3. Authenticates with Microsoft Graph API
 4. Fetches recent emails from junk folder
 5. Sends email list to GPT-5-mini for classification
 6. Deletes only the most heinous spam
-7. Updates token cache if refreshed
+7. Updates token cache in DynamoDB if refreshed

 ## Customizing Deletion Criteria